mahavivo/dairy/a-few-remarks-on-lockdown-strategy-to-contain-coronavirus--(English).md

+### a few remarks on lockdown strategy to contain coronavirus

 @catecadell  2020-03-20

 > As countries start announcing mass stay-at-home orders, I have a new favorite #nCoV19 graph.
 Instead of measuring cases by days, I measured cases since a large-scale control measure.
 And it explains a lot.